-- -Once you have been accepted at your host institution, purchase tickets based on your host institution's suggested arrival date.
-You are not typically allowed to move-in to your residence early.
-Students do get hotels or hostels if they plan to arrive before the start of their program. - -Round-trip tickets are more economical than one-way tickets, but keep in mind that most students will not know their exam schedules before they start their courses.
-Be prepared to either hang out for a couple weeks if you finish exams early, or pay a change of flight fee. - -Investigate train passes, hostel cards, and other options that may be easier to purchase stateside than once you are abroad
+- Once you have been accepted at your host institution, purchase tickets based on your host institution's suggested arrival date.
+You are not typically allowed to move into your residence early.
+Students do get hotels or hostels if they plan to arrive before the start of their program. - Round-trip tickets are more economical than one-way tickets, but keep in mind that most students will not know their exam schedules before they start their courses.
+Be prepared to either hang out for a couple weeks if you finish exams early, or pay a change of flight fee.
+Consider getting flexible tickets in case you need to change your travel plans. - Investigate train passes, hostel cards, and other options that may be easier to purchase stateside than once you are abroad